-If you want to do the maths yourself, our comparison table above shows how much each IMT provider in our database charges for different transaction methods.
+Our comparison table above shows how much each IMT provider in our database charges for different transaction methods if you want to do the maths yourself.

 What happens if I have a problem and the money doesn’t arrive?

-Another potential reason your international money transfer hasn’t been received is because your provider is performing a security check to make sure all transfers are legitimate.
+Another reason why your international money transfer hasn't been received could be that your provider is performing a security check to ensure all transfers are legitimate.

 If it’s been over a week and your transfer still hasn’t been delivered, you might want to consider cancelling the transfer.
 This can be done either online or by calling your IMT provider directly, and while you should receive a full refund, you may have to pay a cancellation fee.

 If you go with a reputable international money transfer provider, your money should be in safe hands.
-Both banks and IMT specialists must undergo regular audits and they are also regulated by the Australian Securities and Investments Commission (ASIC) to ensure they’re following best practice.
+Both banks and IMT specialists must undergo regular audits, and they are also regulated by the Australian Securities and Investments Commission (ASIC) to ensure they’re following best practices.

 All IMT providers that we compare on our site are authorised by ASIC and hold an Australian Financial Services (AFS) licence.
 This means that should something go wrong and you end up in a dispute with your provider, you’ll have an independent government body - the Australian Financial Complaints Authority (AFCA) - to turn to for a resolution.

-Katherine O’Chee is Mozo’s international money transfer and forex expert and business banking writer.
-She keeps Mozo’s readers on top of the latest news and writes in-depth features to inform and help Australians make smarter financial decisions.
+Katherine O’Chee was Mozo’s international money transfer and forex expert and business banking writer until July 2021.
+She kept Mozo’s readers on top of the latest news and writes in-depth features to inform and helped Australians make smarter financial decisions.
 Her work has been published in major media outlets including Sydney Morning Herald, SBS News and Bangkok Post.
 She has a Bachelor of Arts (Media and Communications) from the University of Sydney.
-She is also ASIC RG146 (Tier 2) certified for general advice.
+She is ASIC RG146 (Tier 2) certified for general advice.